 Carrot:

-• Uses: Golden carrot, rabbit stew, carrot on a stick, animal breeding
+- Uses: Golden carrot, rabbit stew, carrot route, animal breeding

 Potato: